eTextile/rSens/README.md

 # rSens
-## Resistive sensors signal conditioning
+## E-textile resistive sensors signal conditioning
-### How to improve your resistive sensor sensitivity
+### "What about the "E" in e-textiles?"

 - Team project:
     - **Pauline Vierne** <pauline.vierne[AT]gmail.com>